realm/realm-kotlin/CONTRIBUTING.md

 Inside the various `packages/test-X/` modules there are 3 locations the files can be placed in:

 * `packages/test-<base/sync>/src/commonTest`
-* `package/test-<base/sync>/src/androidTest`
+* `package/test-<base/sync>/src/androidAndroidTest`
-* `package/test-<base/sync>/src/macosTest`
+* `package/test-<base/sync>/src/nativeDarwinTest` (macOS)

-Ideally all shared tests should be in `commonTest` with specific platform tests in `androidTest`/`macosTest`.
-However IntelliJ does not yet allow you to run common tests on Android from within the IDE](https://youtrack.jetbrains.com/issue/KT-46452), so we are using the following work-around:
+Ideally all shared tests should be in `commonTest` with specific platform tests in `androidAndroidTest`/`nativeDarwinTest`.
+However IntelliJ does [not yet allow you to run common tests on Android from within the IDE](https://youtrack.jetbrains.com/issue/KT-46452), so we are using the following work-around:

-1) All "common" tests should be placed in the `packages/test-X/src/androidtest/kotlin/io/realm/test/shared` folder.
+1) All "common" tests should be placed in the `packages/test-X/src/androidAndroidTest/kotlin/io/realm/test/shared` folder.
 They should be written using only common API's.
 I.e. use Kotlin Test, not JUnit.
 This `io.realm.shared` package should only contain tests we plan to eventually move to `commonTest`.

-2) The `macosTest` shared tests would automatically be picked up from the `androidTests` as it is symlinked to `packages/test-X/src/androidtest/kotlin/io/realm/test/shared`.
+2) The `nativeDarwinTest` (macOS) shared tests would automatically be picked up from the `androidAndroidTest` as it is symlinked to `packages/test-X/src/androidAndroidTest/kotlin/io/realm/test/shared`.

 3) This allows us to run and debug unit tests on both macOS and Android.
 It is easier getting the imports correctly using the macOS sourceset as the Android code will default to using JUnit.